 We always try to fulfill our clients’ expectations, but we were especially inspired by Kevin’s story this time.
 We were determined to exceed ourselves in this 1982 Jeep CJ7 restoration project.

 I found one 1982 CJ7 Jeep in Colorado that was just like we wanted.
-It was a six-cylinder and automatic, just like Kevin’s wife would like to drive.
-I sent a UPS driver that brought it down to Florida, to our Palm Beach Customs workshop.
+It turned out the owner worked for UPS and was relocating The Jeep was in great shape It was a six-cylinder and automatic, just like Kevin’s wife would like to drive.
+We contacted our shipper and they brought it down to Florida, to our Palm Beach Customs workshop.

 So we immediately started with the 1982 Jeep CJ7 restoration.
 We did not want to be late for Kevin’s wife’s birthday and ruin the surprise.